 It’s hard to look past the significant benefits of cloud-based business phone systems when considering costs.
-There’s typically no upfront capital investment requirement, and, in Australia, tax benefits for operational costs undertaken.
-Communications as a service also eliminates the potential for ongoing costs associated with hardware including maintenance and upgrades, engineering and other technical support, data centre and business recovery measures and platform management resources.
+There’s typically no upfront capital investment requirement, and, in Australia, tax benefits for operational costs are undertaken.
+Communications as a service also eliminate the potential for ongoing costs associated with hardware including maintenance and upgrades, engineering and other technical support, data centre and business recovery measures, and platform management resources.

 Choosing the wrong business system can have lasting effects on your organisation.
 How much does it cost you to miss a phone call?
 How many of your customers will jump to a competitor if they hit a voicemail?
 It’s a hard choice to make, and that’s why we recommend choosing a provider that understands your business and can deliver a solution with the right technology to suit you.
 At the end of the day, your phone number is the door to your business, will you be there when the bell rings?